STD Symptoms in Women: Recognize the Signs

 Sexually transmitted diseases are infections, usually bacterial but sometimes caused by fungi or viruses, that are specifically passed from one person to another through any sort of sexual contact.

-While many people assume that that only refers to vaginal or anal intercourse, sexual contact can include oral sex, kissing, and the use of sex toys.
+While many people assume this only refers to vaginal or anal intercourse, sexual contact can include oral sex, kissing, and the use of sex toys.

-The most difficult thing about STDs is that, unlike many STDs in men, they don’t always exhibit symptoms and many women may not even know they have an STD.
-To help you out and ensure your good health, let’s take a look at some common STD symptoms in women.
+The most difficult thing about STDs is that they don’t always exhibit symptoms and many women may not even know they have an STD.
+To help you out and ensure your good health, let’s take a look at some common STDs and their associated symptoms, in women.

 Symptoms for gonorrhea vary, and a majority of women with the infection don’t show symptoms.
 Some symptoms that could point to gonorrhea include: